Stanley Grenz

-Stanley James Grenz (1950–2005) was an American Christian theologian and ethicist in the Baptist tradition.
+Stanley James Grenz (1950–2005) was an American Protestant Christian theologian and ethicist in the Baptist tradition.

 Early years

 Grenz was born on 7 January 1950 in Alpena, Michigan.
-Grenz graduated from the University of Colorado in 1973.
-He then earned a Master of Divinity degree from Denver Seminary in 1976.
-Grenz earned his Doctor of Theology degree at University of Munich in Germany under the supervision of theologian Wolfhart Pannenberg.
+He studied at the University of Colorado Boulder and obtained a Bachelor of Arts in 1973, then he studied theology at the Denver Seminary and obtained a Master of Divinity in 1979.
+He also studied at University of Munich and obtained a Doctor of Theology, under the supervision of theologian Wolfhart Pannenberg.
 He was ordained to pastoral ministry on 13 June 1976.

+Ministry

-He later worked within the local church context as youth director and assistant pastor (Northwest Baptist Church, Denver, Colorado, 1971–1976), pastor (Rowandale Baptist Church, Winnipeg, Manitoba, 1979–1981), and interim pastor on several occasions.
+In 1971, he became youth director and assistant pastor of Northwest Baptist Church, Denver, Colorado until 1976.
+In 1979, he became pastor of Rowandale Baptist Church, Winnipeg, Manitoba until 1981, and interim pastor on several occasions.
 He served on many Baptist boards and agencies and also as a consulting editor of Christianity Today.

 Educator

 While in the pastorate (1979–1981), Grenz taught courses both at the University of Winnipeg and at Winnipeg Theological Seminary (now Providence University College and Theological Seminary).
 He served as Professor of Systematic Theology and Christian Ethics at the North American Baptist Seminary in Sioux Falls, South Dakota, from 1981 to 1990.

 For twelve years (1990–2002), Grenz held the position of Pioneer McDonald Professor of Baptist Heritage, Theology and Ethics at Carey Theological College and at Regent College in Vancouver.
 After a one-year sojourn as Distinguished Professor of Theology at Baylor University and George W. Truett Theological Seminary in Waco, Texas (2002–2003), he returned to Carey in August 2003 to resume his duties as Pioneer McDonald Professor of Theology.

 From 1996 to 1999 he carried an appointment as Professor of Theology and Ethics (Affiliate) at Northern Baptist Theological Seminary in Lombard, Illinois.

 In fall 2004, he assumed an appointment as Professor of Theological Studies at Mars Hill Graduate School in Seattle, Washington.